 If you asked Mike what my most annoying trait is….I’d bet good money that it’s when I ask him to get me water.
 Um.
 Every night.
 It is annoying!
 I am a horrible person!
 I am also a thirsty person, it turns out, in the middle of the night, and it’s cold in this house, and he’s amazing at waking up and being able to fall riiiiight back to sleep.
 It’s a special talent of his that shouldn’t be wasted, that’s all I’m saying.
 But I’m thinking that this water bottle would be pretty on my nightstand, and cut down on those middle-of-the-night water requests.
 And because it has a straw, the kids wouldn’t be tempted to throw it into their backpacks where all water bottles go to die.

 9. A Watch That’s Both Badass And Timeless

 Shinola Muldowney Watch, $900

 Named after Shirley Muldowney, the first female drag racer, this watch is seriously stunning on.
 It’s neither shiny nor matte, and manages to be both tomboyish and elegant.
 It is expensive, but Shinola watches are all made in Detroit, and are of insanely good quality.
 We’re big Shinola fans here, and I love that they not only made a watch in honor of Ms. Muldowney, but that they nailed her badass, feminine vibe so freaking well.
 You can read more about the watch (and the brand) here.
 It’s one of the few watches I’ve seen that I actually would wear everyday.

 10. A Stunning Ring To Start A Stack

 New mamas, hang in there.
 Despite the intensity and the sleeplessness….things do get better.
 And some things?
 The other, sweet things?
-Like the smell of your baby and the way their thighs squish between your fingers?
+Like the smell of your baby and the way their thighs squish between your fingers.
 Well.
-Someday you’ll remember those things unexpectedly, all in a rush, while looking a ring that says, “mama”.
+Someday you’ll remember those things unexpectedly, all in a rush, while looking at a ring that says, “mama”.